UCAT Live Online Course Student

 No, the UCAT is only available to students currently in their final year of secondary school or higher.

-The first season of UCAT test takers in 2019, will have the opportunity to take the UCAT between 1st -31st July.
+You will have the opportunity to take the UCAT between 1st -31st July each year.

 Registration opens in early March, and they take place online through the UCAT ANZ site, where you will also need to pay a registration fee.